waqar12868/Hierarchical-Glocal-Attention-Pooling-for-Graph-Classification/README.md

  informative nodes).
 However, an effective graph pooling method does not hierarchically integrate both Global and Local graph properties.
 To this end, we propose a dual-fold Hierarchical Global Local Attention Pooling (HGLA-Pool) layer that exploits the aforementioned graph properties, generating more robust graph representations.
 Exhaustive experiments on nine publicly available graph classification benchmarks under standard metrics show that HGLA-Pool significantly outperforms eleven state-of-the-art models on seven datasets while being on par for the remaining two.

 # Contribution of this work
-• Propose dual-fold pooling to capture global and local properties for classification.
+• Propose dual-fold pooling to capture global and local properties for classification. <br>
-• Fold1 uses a developed rule-based method to identify overlapping nodes among cliques.
+• Fold1 uses a developed rule-based method to identify overlapping nodes among cliques. <br>
-• Develop dynamic scoring to rank the most informative global structures like cliques.
+• Develop dynamic scoring to rank the most informative global structures like cliques. <br>
-• Fold2 uses LocalPool to refine cliques by focusing on key nodes within cliques.
+• Fold2 uses LocalPool to refine cliques by focusing on key nodes within cliques. <br>
 • The proposed method outperforms 11 state-of-the-art models on seven diverse datasets.

 # Dependencies